Guest Post By Brad Mitchell, President of MojoHost

 Comparing HDDs, SSDs, and NVMe Storage

 To understand the impact of storage technologies on server performance, we need to look at Hard Disk Drives (HDDs), Solid-State Drives (SSDs), and Non-Volatile Memory Express (NVMe) drives.
 Why does this matter to you?
-Each option represents approximately a ten times multiplier in performance over its predecessor.
+Each option represents approximately a 10x performance increase over its predecessor.

 HDDs

-The traditional HDDs use mechanical parts to read/write data, which results in slower data access and transfer rates.
+Traditional HDDs use mechanical components to read/write data, resulting in slower data access and transfer rates.
 They typically offer IOPs (Input/Output Operations Per Second) in the range of 80-160 MB/s, making them suitable for basic storage needs but not for high-performance applications.
 Hard drives are mechanical with moving parts, and as a result, the number of operations per second they can manage is relatively low, from 75 to 150 IOPs.

 SSDs